Parallel algorithms for minimum spanning trees: Prim's algorithm

 Each edge is observed exactly twice - namely when examining each of its endpoints.
 Each vertex is examined exactly once for a total of $O(n + m)$ operations aside from the selection of the lightest edge at each loop iteration.
 This selection is often performed using a priority queue (PQ).
 For each edge at most one decreaseKey operation (amortised in $O(1)$) is performed and each loop iteration performs one deleteMin operation ($O(\log n)$).
 Thus using Fibonacci heaps the total runtime of Prim's algorithm is asymptotically in $O(m + n \log n)$.

-It is important to note that the loop is inherently sequential and can not be properly parallelised.
+The loop is inherently sequential and can not be properly parallelised.
 This is the case, since the lightest edge with one endpoint in $S$ and on in $V \setminus S$ might change with the addition of edges to $T$.
 Thus no two selections of a lightest edge can be performed at the same time.
 However, there do exist some attempts at parallelisation.

 One possible idea is to use $O(n)$ processors to support PQ access in $O(1)$ on an EREW-PRAM machine, thus lowering the total runtime to $O(n + m)$.